YunHsiao/Crysknife/README.md

 Additionally, for modifying stock engine code, follow these steps:
 * Comment out the original code block (only line comments are supported atm.)
-* Guard the comment block using any of the above forms, with one special tweak
+* Guard the comment block using any of the above forms, with one special tweak*
 * Add a new guarded block normally for your own code

-The special tweak is:
+Where the special tweak is:

 ```cpp
 // ${ProjectName}-${Comments}